Darren Hayes: Other media

 In December 2014, Hayes announced a comedy podcast "The He Said, He Said Show".
 The podcast debuted on 10 February 2015.
 Rosie O'Donnell has appeared as a guest.
 The podcast ended its run at the end of the year.
 Hayes has co-hosted a comedic movie review podcast with writer and comedian Anthony Armentano called "We Paid to See This".
 Some of Hayes' sketch comedy can be found on his YouTube page including a Star Wars spoof documentary and several of his sketches he wrote and performed during his time studying at The Groundlings Theatre and School.
 On 13 March 2016, Hayes announced he had been writing an original musical with writer and comedian Johnny Menke.
 As of March 2022, the musical has yet to be publicly performed or recorded.

 Personal life

 Relationships and sexuality

 Hayes married his childhood sweetheart, makeup artist Colby Taylor, in 1994.
 They were still married when Savage Garden "skyrocketed to fame around the globe in the late 1990s."
 They separated in 1998 and were divorced in 2000.
-Much of the lyrics for the band's second album, Affirmation, dealt with his divorce.
-He recorded Affirmation in San Francisco mid-1999 and eventually bought a house there.
+Many of the lyrics from the band's second album, Affirmation, dealt with his divorce.

+Hayes recorded Affirmation in San Francisco in mid-1999 and eventually bought a house there.
 He also maintained a base in London since 2004.
 In 2013, Hayes moved to Los Angeles.